gigaquads/solana-program/README.md

 # Solana Program

-This library builds upon @solana/web3.js with slightly higher-level yet shallow abstractions and interacting with Solana programs that is more natural to read than raw web3.js code.
+`solana-program` builds upon @solana/web3.js with the intent of reducing the amount of boilerplate code and lower-level data wrangling necessary when developing client-side Solana apps.
+Our goal is to provide a more intuitive, object-oriented API.

 ## Installing

-x`yarn add solana-program` or `npm install solana-program`.
+`yarn add solana-program` or `npm install solana-program`.

 ## Building & Executing Instructions